 Now open the Settings page in NTC.
 Scroll down to "Cloud Xtension" \ SSh Public Key.
 Copy the key.
-Fill in the Gateway Address of your Cloud Xtension.
+Fill in the Gateway Address (internal IP) of your Cloud Xtension.

 Go to Cloud Extension Virtual Appliance console.
 Click "Cloud Xtension.
 Switch it on.
 Paste the copied SSH Public key from NoTouch Center in the field there.
-Be sure to click "Save" on each option
+Be sure to copy the SSH key (first) and click save for each option

 Reboot NTC and Cloud Xtension Virtual Appliances